n3bkv/WaveNode-to-MQTT/README.md

 - Startup WaveNode WN-2 Software.
 - Start MQTT Bridge.
 - Complete First Run configuration.
-- Once program window confirms connections, you can minimize the window.
+- Program will then run as a background task automatically.
 - To reset configuration, quit the program and go into the %APPDATA%\WaveNode.Mqtt and delete config.json

 ---

-## 🖥️ Installation
+##  Installation

 1. Ensure [.NET 8.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) is installed.
 2. Clone or download this repository.